MRIStandards/PhantomViewer/README.md

-# PhantomViewerNew
+# PhantomViewer
-Analysis package to analyze MRI phantoms
+Analysis package written in Python to analyze MRI phantoms developed by NIST and collaborators at NCI, RSNA, NIBIB

 Created on Fri Oct 11 16:30:54 2013